MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepPrepareConfigMgrClient.md

 ```

 ### -TaskSequenceId

-Specify the ID of the task sequence to target for changes.
+Specify the **package ID** of the task sequence from which to get the **Prepare ConfigMgr Client for Capture** step.
+This value is a standard package ID, for example `XYZ00858`.

 ```yaml
 Type: String